Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 3. be available free of charge.

-Cybersecurity professionals use it for ethical hacking, penetration testing, and identifying external threats.
-They are not the only ones.
+Cybersecurity professionals use it for ethical hacking, penetration testing and identifying external threats.
+But they are not the only ones.

 Who is OSINT for?